ericsonga/APCSAReview/_sources/Stories/Interviewees/A_Taylor.rst

 *"I'm currently an IT software engineer... it's been mostly meetings... the first few weeks, I didn't really know what was going on, but as we've progressed, it's become enjoyable, and I understand more."*

 Anaya is a software engineer, which means she develops software for the company she works at.
-She works with colleagues to seek solutions for the firm's problems and collaborates with coworkers to actually code.
+She works with colleagues to seek and create solutions for the firm's problems.

 **What does she do in her free time?**

 *"One of the best experiences for me was seeing a student that I had worked with come into Georgia Tech, and see her join our department."*

 Anaya volunteers at Rise Up 4 CS, a group that provides guidance and role models to underrepresented students in Computer Science.
-In high school, they supported and enabled her journey in CS.
-That led her to want to pay it forward.
+In high school, they supported and enabled her journey in CS, which led her to want to pay it forward.